 A stack of pancakes to start the day?
 Why not.
-Sweet or savoury, they’re the kind of comfort food that Sundays call for.
 Where The Pancakes Are is an independent pancake house based tucked away on the edge of Borough Market.
 Dedicated to all things made with batter, they fuse together the traditional art of pancake mixing with modern foodie trends, which makes for a truly moorish menu.
 From a classic stack of American pancakes with bacon and maple syrup, to its signature Dutch Babies (sweet Yorkshire puddings filled with a choice of toppings) Where The Pancakes Are is the kind of brunch destination that’ll leave you smiling – and seriously stuffed.

 Bagels don’t get better than this.
 Founded in 2015 by three chefs, Joel Braham, Alex Coppard and Oded Mizrachi, The Good Egg is the restaurant to know for your Jewish comfort food fix.
 With a vibrant menu inspired by the best of Montreal’s Jewish foodie culture, as well as Tel Aviv’s buzzing street food scene, it offers contemporary takes on classic recipes.
 The Jerusalem Breakfast pays homage to the city’s iconic food scene, featuring dishes of beets and dill, lebneh, fried eggs, crispy halloumi and whipped feta.
 Or you could go for one of the brisket or smoked fish hashes – heaped onto sourdough and served with crispy potatoes and fried eggs – they’re difficult to resist.
 Follow all this up with a babka or rugelach and you’ll be set up for the day.